The total cost of sales was $728,969, leaving the gross profit at $5m.

 Operating expenses amounted to $5.7m, up by $5.6m year-on-year, with all facets rising significantly.
 The comparative expense figures from 2021 are not on a pro-forma basis.

-The rise was was mostly due to salary and wages costs, which totaled at $2.9m, rising from $17,826 in the first quarter of 2021.
+The rise was was mostly due to salary and wages costs, which were $2.9m, rising from $17,826 in the first quarter of 2021.

 Depreciation and amortisation costs were recorded at $940,836, a rise from $297 yearly, while advertising, commissions and fees came to $478,803.